DeadGolden0/Overhaul-Protection/README.md

 3. Restart your server or reload the addons.

 ## 🖥️ Usage
+> [!NOTE]

-After installation, the addon automatically integrates with your server.
+> After installation, the addon automatically integrates with your server.
 Make sure to configure the ``sh_config.lua`` file to match your server's needs.

 ## 🤝 Contributing